RaviTejGuntuku/NoteNinjaAI/README.md

 # NoteNinjaAI

 Psst!
 Are you tired of listening to hour-long lectures and taking notes till your wrist hurts?
 Or do you want the jist of a lesson you missed?
 Enter **NoteNinjaAI** - powered by OpenAI services, this program can transform a lecture audio or transcription into structured notes, containing main topics followed by sub-bullets; general bullet points; and key definitions.
-You can preview the application by clicking here: [https://ravitejguntuku-noteninjaai.hf.space](https://ravitejguntuku-noteninjaai.hf.space)
+You can preview the application by clicking here: <a href="https://ravitejguntuku-noteninjaai.hf.space" target="_blank">https://ravitejguntuku-noteninjaai.hf.space</a>

 ## Application Architecture